 SEO became the top revenue driver accounting for almost 40% of total site revenue

 Working with a newly launched eCommerce startup, Salt, we were tasked with driving awareness and revenue for the holiday season.

 Timeframe: The company launched in September and needed to capture holiday shoppers.

 Brand Name: Salt is the most popular seasoning in the world, so when a user Googles anything with the word salt in it there is a lot of competition.

 New Website: Google doesn't trust new websites right away.
 Sites typically struggle to rank in their first year, especially when they do not have a good amount of backlinks.

 At The Missing Link, we have several robust year-long SEO offerings that drive top results.
 However, with the sense of urgency here we needed to condense the time frame and focus first on the low hanging fruit.
-This approach goes against our traditional model; but we will always adapt to client needs.

 Foregoing our up-front tech audit and in-depth landscape research, we initially focused on on-page optimization for branded keywords.
-These keywords were carefully selected so they also target the top unbranded keywords we would go after.
+These keywords were carefully selected so they also target the top unbranded keywords we would want to go after.
 In fact, with most startups we target keywords this way and focus on only one keyword per page.
-With the initial target keywords set as a combination of branded and unbranded it allows us to rank on our target branded terms and also gives us a head start on the unbranded keywords.
+With the initial target keywords set as a combination of branded and unbranded, it allows us to rank on our target branded terms and also gives us a head start on the unbranded keywords.
 This makes phase two of the engagement a little easier.

-With the target keywords in place we begin our optimization.
+With the target keywords in place we began our optimization.
 We started off with meta data, updating both the title tags and the meta descriptions.
 Although we optimize these for the target keyword of each page we also focus more on readability.
 The meta data is what shows up in the search engine results, so we want it to read well in order to entice a click.